iCoast: Understanding the fiscal regulatory mechanisms necessary to achieve climate compatible development in the coastal zone

 Carbon markets, social carbon, biodiversity premiums and other payments for ecosystem services (PES) schemes have created new opportunities for achieving triple wins – that is, climate change adaptation, mitigation and sustainable development.
 However, there remains scant evidence of the fiscal and regulatory mechanisms required to deliver the incentives and governance conditions necessary for leveraging coastal zone CCD through these emerging PES markets.

-In light of this, the iCoast project will:
+In light of this, the iCoast project has:

-- Conduct evidentiary analysis in Sri Lanka and Kenya of the social, cultural, political, economic and environmental barriers to CCD implementation at the coastal zone
+- Conducted evidentiary analysis in Sri Lanka and Kenya of the social, cultural, political, economic and environmental barriers to CCD implementation at the coastal zone

-- Develop cost-curves of applying CCD to the coastal zone using newly tested benefit transfer methodologies
+- Developed cost-curves of applying CCD to the coastal zone using newly tested benefit transfer methodologies

-- Map the fiscal and regulatory mechanisms necessary to achieve CCD in the coastal zone of Kenya and Sri Lanka under different market scenarios
+- Mapped the fiscal and regulatory mechanisms necessary to achieve CCD in the coastal zone of Kenya and Sri Lanka under different market scenarios

-- Map the value of coastal landscapes and their potential to support CCD in the coastal zone, highlighting priority areas for attention in the short, medium and long-term national strategies
+- Mapped the value of coastal landscapes and their potential to support CCD in the coastal zone, highlighting priority areas for attention in the short, medium and long-term national strategies

 Lead: Edinburgh Napier University, Prof. Mark Huxham